 Recruitment agencies include:

-Entrants can either train as a Certified Actuarial Analyst (CAA) or work towards becoming a professional actuary with recognition as a Fellow of the Institute of Actuaries (FIA), or Fellow of the Faculty of Actuaries (FFA).
+Entrants can either train as a CAA, or work towards becoming a professional actuary with recognition as an FIA or a Fellow of the Faculty of Actuaries (FFA).

-The CAA has no entry requirements and can be studied via part-time distance learning through the IFoA over the course of two to three years.
-The CAA is a professional qualification, which not only enables you to become an actuarial analyst, but also equips you with transferable skills.
-These enable you to work in any analytical role across other sectors, for example, as a business analyst or climate analyst.
+There are no entry requirements for becoming a CAA, and the qualification can be studied via part-time distance learning through the IFoA over the course of two to three years.
+The CAA is a professional qualification which not only enables you to become an actuarial analyst, but also equips you with transferable skills.
+These skills enable you to work in any analytical role across other sectors, for example as a business or climate analyst.

-For those wishing to study for the CAA or professional actuarial examinations paid study time is usually available, perhaps half a day a week.
+For those wishing to study for the CAA or professional actuarial examinations, paid study time is usually available - typically half a day a week.

 The skills and expertise of actuarial analysts are in demand as most of the work relates to a dynamic area of the financial services sector, notably pensions and life insurance.
 Those with highly developed numerical and analytical skills will find opportunities for graduate entry positions.
-There is fierce competition for entry roles, similar to accountancy and banking.
+The competition for these roles is fierce.

-Once you have achieved the CAA qualification and qualified as an actuarial analyst, it is possible to progress and take the FIA exams to gain recognition as a qualified actuary.
+Once you've become CAA qualified, and qualified as an actuarial analyst, it's possible to progress and take the FIA exams to gain recognition as a qualified actuary.
 Alternatively, you can seek senior positions as a senior actuarial analyst.

-Undertaking the professional exams to become a fully qualified actuary provides the greatest opportunity for progression in the profession.
-From there, you can progress further to senior roles or consultancy work.
+Undertaking the professional exams to become a fully qualified actuary provides the greatest opportunity for your development in the profession.
+From qualification, you'll be able to progress further into senior roles or consultancy work.